Should You Pay Off Your Student Loans During College?

 Instead, decide how much tuition you can cover out-of-pocket (say $1,000).
 Then ask for that amount to be canceled or returned to your lender.

-The same goes with returning any refund checks you may receive from your college for overpayments on your tuition.
-Use that check to pay off your student loans as soon as you deposit it.
+The same goes with any refund checks you may receive from your college for overpayments on your tuition.
+Use that check to pay toward your student loans as soon as you deposit it.
 That way, you won’t feel tempted to spend it on something else.

 Even canceling or paying off a small amount early can go a long way toward keeping your future debt manageable.